 The aim of the festival is to celebrate the vast diversity of styles of performance art in Chicago, so priority will also be given to particularly unique work.
 For example, if multiple burlesque shows apply, likely only one will be selected.
 Collaboration is encouraged.

-Every show will be allotted 90 minutes for showtime in the theater.
+Every show will be allotted 90 minutes for showtime in the venue.
 This time slot includes all breaks and talk backs.
-Intermissions are not required, but are recommended by the festival.
+Intermissions are recommended by the festival, as we keep bar sales this year.

 Ticket prices will be set by the festival to ensure accessibility to patrons and equitable payment to artists.
 Set amounts of low-income tickets will be designated for every show, along with general admission and front-row VIP tickets to generate income.
 If you have concerns regarding ticketing, we can meet after the selection procedure.